Privacy Policy

 A list of the cookies we use, their purpose and the information they collect can be found here https://www.memberspace.com/privacy/cookie-policy/.

-We use the information we collect about you to provide the Service, to communicate with you, to provide technical support, and, with respect to information collected from you (but not from your customers) to improve our Services and customer relations.
+We use the information we collect about you to: provide the Services, to communicate with you, to provide technical support, and, with respect to information collected from you (but not from your customers) to improve our Services and customer relations.

 • Provide Services: We use your personal information to provide the Services, including to create and maintain your user account and process your payment.